Speech and language impairment: Discrimination

 While more common in childhood, speech impairments can result in a child being bullied.
 Bullying is a harmful activity that often takes place at school, though may be present in adult life.
 Bullying involves the consistent and intentional harassment of another individual, and may be physical or verbal in nature.
+Bullying can have long term effects on an individual such as mental health issues, social isolation, and academic consequences.

 Speech impairments (e.g., stuttering) and language impairments (e.g., dyslexia, auditory processing disorder) may also result in discrimination in the workplace.
 For example, an employer would be discriminatory if he/she chose to not make reasonable accommodations for the affected individual, such as allowing the individual to miss work for medical appointments or not making onsite-accommodations needed because of the speech impairment.
 In addition to making such appropriate accommodations, the Americans with Disabilities Act (1990) protects against discrimination in "job application procedures, hiring, advancement, discharge, compensation, job training, and other terms, conditions, and privileges of employment".

 Terminology

 Smith offers the following definitions of major terms that are important in the world of speech and language disorders.